 fun when it comes to the Christmas packaging than the gift inside.
 Even small items can be packed in a larger box for added excitement when it comes to opening time.

 Everyone needs to replace their toothbrushes or toiletries from time to time.
 Think about going practical with useful gifts that you know people need.
 Put everything together in a basket for a great presentation.

-It is never too early to get organized.
-Before Christmas even hits this year, you can plan out your shopping list for the new year to give you a jump-start.
+It’s never too early to get organised.
+Before Christmas hits this year you can plan out your shopping list for the new year to give you a jump-start.